Decca Records: 1960s

-In popular music British Decca missed some opportunities in the 1960s, including blocking the release of Ray Peterson's "Tell Laura I Love Her" in 1960, and rejecting the Beatles in 1962.
-According to legend the Decca executive Dick Rowe told the group's manager, "Guitar groups are on the way out", but in fact the Beatles auditioned for Rowe's assistant, Mike Smith, who – as his opposite numbers at His Master's Voice and Columbia had already done – turned the group down.
+British Decca are remembered by music critics, as well as in popular culture, as having rejected the Beatles in 1962.
+While it is repeated that the Decca executive Dick Rowe told the group's manager that "guitar groups are on the way out", the Beatles in fact auditioned for Rowe's assistant, Mike Smith, who – as his opposite numbers at His Master's Voice and Columbia had already done – turned the group down.
 The Beatles were later taken up by George Martin of the small Parlophone branch of EMI.
 Decca did not repeat the mistake with the Rolling Stones, whom the company signed up in 1963.

-In 1966, Decca set up a "progressive" subsidiary, Deram Records, which became home to bands like the Moody Blues, whose Days of Future Passed became one of the best-selling albums of its time.
+In 1966, Decca set up a "progressive" subsidiary, Deram Records, which became home to bands such as the Moody Blues, whose Days of Future Passed became one of the best-selling albums of its time.
 Others recording for Deram in the 1960s were Amen Corner, Chicken Shack and Ten Years After.
-Decca lost an important source of American recordings when Atlantic Records switched British distribution to Polydor Records in 1966, so that Atlantic could gain access to a greater number of British artists.
+Previously, British Decca had also blocked the release of Ray Peterson's "Tell Laura I Love Her" in 1960, Decca lost an important source of American recordings when Atlantic Records switched British distribution to Polydor Records in 1966, so that Atlantic could gain access to a greater number of British artists.

-In 1966, The American entity Decca Records Inc was dissolved and from that point on, Decca Records was a division of MCA Inc.

-In 1968, American Decca parent MCA founded MCA Records in the UK which took over the handling of American Decca material as well as MCA's sister labels Kapp Records and Uni Records.
+In 1966 the American entity Decca Records Inc. was dissolved, and from that point on, Decca Records was a division of MCA Inc. In 1968 American Decca parent MCA founded MCA Records in the UK, which took over the handling of American Decca material as well as MCA's sister labels Kapp Records and Uni Records.

+In 1969 Decca Records released the debut album of British progressive rock band Genesis, From Genesis to Revelation.